 While the District is a basic aid district for general apportionment funding purposes, it participates fully in state categorical programs based on the College's eligibility.
 These resources are allocated directly to the Colleges and District as appropriate based on student eligibility and specific criteria relative to each of the categorical requirements.
-The College participates in the following categorical programs:
+The College participates in the following categorical programs, which have been detailed in the 2022-2023 California Community Colleges Compendium of Allocations and Resources published by the State Chancellors Office:

-- Basic Skills
+- Basic Skills;

-- BOG Fee Waiver Administration
+- BOG Fee Waiver Administration;

-- CalWORKs
+- CalWORKs;

-- CARE
+- CARE:

-- DSP&S
+- DSP&S:

-- EOP&S
+- EOP&S;

-- FT Faculty Allocation
+- FT Faculty Allocation;

-- Physical Plant and Instructional Support
+- Physical Plant and Instructional Support;

-- Student Achievement Equity Programs
+- Student Achievement Equity Programs;

-- Student Equity
+- Student Equity:

-- Student Financial Aid Administration
+- Student Financial Aid Administration;

+- Student Workforce Program;

+- Student Equity and Achievement;

-- TANF
+- TANF; and, other

-The Board of Trustees' budget principles and financial practices guide the District and College to maintain careful management of all District financial resources.
-Adopted budgets for every fiscal year include a base from the previous year, modified with changes in Health and Welfare costs, negotiated contracts, and step and column for personnel.
-The College and the District budgets are then rolled forward with adjustments made for retirements, employee transitions, step and column movement, and changes in the cost of statutory benefits such as STRS, PERS, Social Security, Medicare, Unemployment Insurance, and Workers' Compensation.
-The College and the District budgets are also adjusted for premium changes relating to health and welfare benefits.
-Throughout the year, collective bargaining is underway with the employee groups and, upon settlement, the College and the District budgets are adjusted for any costs or benefits.
+The Board of Trustees' budget principles and financial practices guide the District and College to maintain careful management of all District financial resources, and the adopted set of Budget Principles serves as reference.
+Adopted budgets for every fiscal year include a base from the previous year, and is modified with changes in budgeting assumptions such as premium changes related to Health and Welfare costs, negotiated collective bargaining agreements, and step and column for personnel.
+The College and the District budgets are then projected with adjustments made for retirements, employee transitions, step and column movement, and changes in the cost of statutory benefits such as STRS, PERS, Social Security, Medicare, Unemployment Insurance, and Workers' Compensation.

-The district is in the midst of designing a Resource Allocation Model (RAM).
-The framework of the model was adopted by the Board in August 2019 (IIID.1.8, IIID.1.9).
-However, the District is in the midst of completing business practices in relation to this model to include items regarding a district expense cap and a limit on carryover dollars for the college.
-The RAM committee brought forward a model however it was voted down by constituency groups in spring 2022.
-The next steps sits with the Chancellor and in the interim we are using the model from the past.
+The District embarked on designing a revenue-based Resource Allocation Model (RAM).
+The framework of the model was adopted by the Board in August 2019 (IIID.1.8-9).
+However, after multiple attempts to move away from an expense-based allocation, the proposed modifications and business rules were not approved by constituency groups involved in the process in spring 2022.
+The next step sits with the Chancellor, and in the interim the District continues using the existing allocations of resources that has proven over the past decade to provide the necessary resources for the effective operation of the multi-college district.